Research Energy Pioneers

 SWC50 – The Call for Renewable Energy Pioneers

-The organizers of SWC50 are pleased to launch this call for individuals to either self-nominate or to nominate others as Renewable Energy Pioneers.
+The organizers of SWC50 are pleased to launch this call for individuals to either appoint themselves or to appoint others as Renewable Energy Pioneers.

 ISES is calling for submissions of the names of individuals covering the following two categories: